csomgyula/co/paper.md

 **(iii) ordered**: Requests are processed in arrival order, that is First-In-First-Out;

-**(iv) greedy**: Request processing threads do not go idle unless the request queue is empty.
+**(iv) continous**: Request processing threads do not go idle unless the request queue is empty.

-Notes:

-* In many situations the above assumptions are not likey.
+Note that in many situations the above assumptions are not likey.
 There are processing schemes where they simply do not hold - like priority-based scheduling, shortest-task-first scheduling, etc. (see Wikipedia [3] for more details and examples).
 However in simple benchmarking schemes the above assumptions are quite natural.
-* Assumption (ii) and (iii) is redundant.
-The ordering property is a stronger property than atomicity: atomicity can be derived from the ordering property.

-Our last assumption:
+The last assumption:

 **6 Assumption: dequeueing time is negligable**, where dequeueing time means the difference between the time when the request became ready (eligable for processing) and the time when its processing started.

-From atomicity we we can conclude the following theorem:
+From atomicity we can conclude the following theorem:

 **7 Theorem: If start times of processing are known, then service times can be calculated as follows**: